dr-hextanium/cookbook/src/intro_to_programming/intro_to_git.md

 ![Branches and Commits](../static/intro_to_git/branches.png)

-Personally, I recommend everyone who intends on programming for your team create a branch.
-To do that in AS, in the top menu to go `Git` -> `New Branch`, and type in your name.
+Personally, I recommend creating branches for each feature your team intends on creating.
+To do that in AS, in the top menu to go `Git` -> `New Branch`, and type in the name of that feature.
 AS will automatically checkout that branch, meaning all future commits from your client will be to that branch.

 At this point, you are free to start adding and editing files!
 Unless you absolutely know what you are doing, *do not* edit any files outside of the `TeamCode/src/main/java/org/firstinspires/ftc/teamcode` directory unless told to do so by another guide.